News & Events:

 Dr. Danke Li, associate professor of History at Fairfield University in Connecticut, will be the guest lecturer at an approved cultural event hosted by the History department.
 The event entitled, "Rethinking Resistance: Ordinary Chinese Women in Chongqing during WWII," will be held on February 1, 2013 at 2:30pm in Kinard 018.

-The History Department is pleased to offer the 2013 Advanced Placement Summer Institute this summer.
+The History Department was pleased to offer the 2013 Advanced Placement Summer Institute this summer.
 Read more about Winthrop University's Summer 2013 AP United States and World History Institute.

 Current Student News: